zueblin/Polaron/readme.md

 * 2 x ALPS Potentiometer (RK09K1130AP5)
 * 2 x 2.2 uF SMD Capacitor (1206 housing)
 * 1 x Audio Jack (SJ-352X-SMT)

-Disclaimer: This project is a work in progress.
-Features may not work, use at your own risk.

 License
 =======